Symbolk/SmartCommit/README.md

 ## Project Infrastructure

 SmartCommit is powered by multiple nice open source projects.
+Thanks for all the open-sourcers!

 | Module       | Component              | Version |
 | ------------ | --------------------- | -------------------- |